tableau/hyper-db/website/docs/hyper-api/hyper_process.md

 Using the `hyper_path`, you can also instruct Hyper API to interact with a different version of `hyperd`.
-Thereby, you can use Hyper API to quickly script a benchmark or more extensive test cases for your new feature or performance improvement
+Thereby, you can use Hyper API to quickly script a benchmark or more extensive test cases for your new feature or performance improvement.

 :::